 - Partnered with academic leaders to pilot innovative 2Gen research projects

-In 2018, OEC developed a partnership with UCONN’s School of Social Work, which provides additional research and data analytics capacity.
+In 2018, OEC developed a partnership with University of Connecticut’s School of Social Work, which provides additional research and data analytics capacity.
 This partnership allows us to demonstrate the effectiveness of core programs, engage in continuous data-driven improvement, and evaluate demonstration projects for new approaches.
 Through this partnership, OEC is also working with the:

 - Department of Social Services and the Connecticut State Colleges and Universities to ensure more families with young children enter job-training programs